 You can feel confident welcoming Home Health Care staff into your home.
 We take special care to make sure all home health care professionals are thoroughly screened and oriented.
 The Home Health Care Agency is state-licensed, Medicare- and Medicaid-certified, and all care is carefully supervised by Registered Nurses under the direction of a physician.

 Who is Eligible?

-Home Health Care is available to all persons of all ages in Wayne and the communities within a 45-mile radius of Wayne.
+Home Health Care is available to people in Wayne and the surrounding areas including these Counties:

 Services provided include:

 - Physical Therapy

 A Registered Nurse carries out your physician's plan of treatment with skilled nursing services such as wound care, colostomy care, IV medications, catheter care, lab draws and dressing changes.
 Our nurses can also educate the patient and family on new medications and new diagnoses such as COPD, diabetes, heart failure, etc. First time mom and well baby visits are also made.
 Registered nurses are available by phone 24 hours a day.

 - Provides rehabilitation and instructions to patient and family in tasks of daily living.

 - Provides home safety evaluations and reviews how to make changes in the home in order to make the home easier for the patient to maneuver safely.

 Swallowing and speech-language diagnosis and treatment are available to restore: memory, reading, writing, speaking, listening, and swallowing skills upon request of patient, family or medical professionals.